Getting A Grip by Michael Slone

 While we were waiting for our food, Chi had us down a few cups of xeo, potent Vietnamese rice wine.
 But we took it pretty easy – it had been a hard day’s ride.
 Chi showed us our route, past and upcoming.

 The hotel beds turned out to be pretty hard, and I tossed and turned all night.
 Kept dreaming that I was riding and a truck was coming toward me.
 Hmm.
 And then any hope of sleep vanished – in many Vietnamese towns there’s a 5 a.m. broadcast of news emanating from a set of loudspeakers around town – you can hear the broadcast (in Vietnamese, natch) from every single spot in town.
 I actually think it kicked off at 4:30 a.m., and ran until 7.
 Talk about industrious people – the entire town was bustling before 7 a.m., and we pretty much were expected to be out of our rooms before 8.
 The Philippines may be the world’s loudest country, but you can generally lay the blame on roosters and other animals.
-In Vietnam most of the noise is man-made – insane news broadcasts, noisy bikes, trucks with air-horns, etc. Good place to bring earplugs and sleeping pills…
+In Vietnam, most of the noise is man-made – insane news broadcasts, noisy bikes, trucks with air-horns, etc. A good place to bring earplugs and sleeping pills…

 Second day’s ride was also good.
 Much less distance, only about 100 km or so.
 The towns starting getting more ethnic – Dzao, Thai, and Hmong comprised most of the non-Vietnamese we saw.
-Very colorful people – amazing to see that they’ve kept their dress and customs into the 21st century.
+Very colourful people – amazing to see that they’ve kept their dress and customs into the 21st century.
 Of course, so have lots of people in the Middle East…and I’m not too sure that’s a good thing.

 Saw some white faces by the side of the road.
-They were with another riding company, and were on Minsk bikes.
+They were with another riding company and were on Minsk bikes.
 These are cult models – built in Belorussia (hence, Minsk) and some riders love ’em – they’re the moto equivalent of mules, they can do a huge amount of work but require massive maintenance and TLC.
 I was happy to be on a Honda, but I think that Andrew and Brian are keen to give the Minsk a go next time round.

 Stopped for lunch in a small town.
 While we ate the local kids came around and inspected our bikes.
 While they’re not large by global standards – mine was only 160cc – they are large by local standards and many people found them fascinating.
 Nothing special where we come from…but they are more than powerful enough to take on the Vietnamese roads.